intermine/docker-intermine-gradle/README.md

 ### Using a custom mine
 You can use your custom mine for the builds.

+#### Step 1

-- First set the git url of your mine to the env var `MINE_REPO_URL`. (directory structure similar to biotestmine is assumed)
+- Set the git url of your mine to the env var `MINE_REPO_URL`. (directory structure similar to biotestmine is assumed)

    If you do not have your mine hosted on github/gitlab then you can also mount your   mine files directly to the build container.
-Just add your mine folder inside /data/mine  folder created by docker compose and uncomment the following line in the    docker-compose.yml file.
+Add your mine folder inside `/data/mine`  folder created by docker compose and uncomment the following line in the    docker-compose.yml file.
    ```
    # - ./data/mine/[PUT_YOUR_MINE_NAME_HERE]:/home/intermine/intermine/ [PUT_YOUR_MINE_NAME_HERE]

    ```
    > Note: build will do a few changes to your mine files when mine files are directly mounted to the build container.
 So, it is recommended to use a copy of your mine for the build.
 This is not the case when you are using MINE_REPO_URL to pull mine files.

+#### Step 2
-- Then set `MINE_NAME` env var to your mine name.
+- Set `MINE_NAME` env var to your mine name.

    > Make sure that the folder name matches with your mine name.

+#### Step 3
-- Finally set `IM_DATA_DIR` env var to the data dir prefix that you have in your project.xml file.
+- Set `IM_DATA_DIR` env var to the data dir prefix that you have in your project.xml file.
 This will be used for search and replace to fix data locations inside the build container.

+  > Note: DO NOT add the trailing "/"

+#### Step 4
+- Follow [Adding data and project configs](#adding-data-and-project-configs) section to load data and config to your mine.

 ### Adding data and project configs

 After quickstart you have a data folder created at your current working directory.

 You can also create the folder structure on your own if you do not want to do a quickstart.
-Just create a folder structure like `data/mine/data`
+Create a folder structure like `data/mine/data`

 Add your data files to **`data/mine/data`** folder.
-If you do not want to copy your data files over then just change location of data files from **`data/mine/data`** folder to your desired folder location in docker-compose.yml file.
+If you do not want to copy your data files over then change location of data files from **`data/mine/data`** folder to your desired folder location in docker-compose.yml file.

 > Remeber to create a folder for every data source you use.
+Also make sure that you have appropriate permissions for mounting your data dir to a docker container.

 Add your config files to **`data/mine/config`** folder.
-Configs include your project.xml file.
+Configs include your properties file.

+> In your properties file, do the following changes:

+      db.production.datasource.serverName=postgres
+      db.production.datasource.databaseName=PSQL_DB_NAME
+      db.production.datasource.user=PSQL_USER
+      db.production.datasource.password=PSQL_PWD

+      db.common-tgt-items.datasource.serverName=postgres
+      db.common-tgt-items.datasource.databaseName=items-PSQL_DB_NAME
+      db.common-tgt-items.datasource.user=PSQL_USER
+      db.common-tgt-items.datasource.password=PSQL_PWD

+      db.userprofile-production.datasource.serverName=postgres
+      db.userprofile-production.datasource.databaseName=userprofile-PSQL_DB_NAME
+      db.userprofile-production.datasource.user=PSQL_USER
+      db.userprofile-production.datasource.password=PSQL_PWD

+      webapp.manager=TOMCAT_USER
+      webapp.password=TOMCAT_PWD

 ### Changing default settings
-You can configure a lot of options by just creating a .env file in the current working directory and adding the required key value pairs.
+You can configure a lot of options by creating a .env file in the current working directory and adding the required key value pairs.
 These are used as env vars by docker-compose.

 Available options are:
  - MINE_NAME